Queen Elizabeth Range (Antarctica)

 The Queen Elizabeth Range is a rugged mountain range that parallels the eastern side of Marsh Glacier for nearly 100 nmi from Nimrod Glacier in the north to Law Glacier in the south.

 Mount Markham, 4,350 m high, is the highest elevation in the range.

 Name

 The Queen Elizabeth Range was named by J.H.
 Miller of the New Zealand party of the Commonwealth Trans-Antarctic Expedition (CTAE; 1956–58) who, with G.W.
 Marsh, explored this area.

-It was named for Queen Elizabeth II of Great Britain, the patron of the expedition.
+It was named for Queen Elizabeth II of the United Kingdom, the patron of the expedition.